-Gooding County's daily case rate is dropping again, down into the bottom edges of the moderate tier.
-Overall, impact on the local and regional hospital level is moderate.
-SCPHD is also monitoring outbreaks in two long-term care facilities.
+Gooding County's daily case rate is still in the moderate tier, but has dropped slightly since the last assessment.
+Overall, impact on the local and regional hospitals is moderate.
+SCPHD is also monitoring an outbreak in one long-term care facility.

-Taking all major factors into account, the overall determined risk level is moderate
+Taking all major factors into account, the overall determined risk level is moderate.